mozartfish/technical-reference/docs/tools.md

 ## JavaScript Frameworks
 Not learning a JS framework was the biggest regret I had from my Utah days and I think part of the reason why I had to give up on visualization engineering.
 For choosing a framework, it really depends on how well you know javascript and in my personal opinion understanding the difference between imperative and declarative programming (see the framework documentaries in the talks page).
 Now that I am pursuing machine learning its easy to get distracted about frontend and fullstack engineering but after seeing the work of [Jay Wang](https://zijie.wang/) and [Catherine Yeh](https://catherinesyeh.github.io/) I'm inspired to actually try again.

-As for what framework I want to try - I would love to try svelte because it seems more welcoming than React and I still have bad memories of working with vue and d3 though I would be open to learning vue since both vue and svelte are popular in the ml-vis space.
+As for what framework I want to try - I would love to try svelte because I've seen it used frequently in the ml-vis space.
+Vue is another possibility.
 * [Svelte](https://svelte.dev/)
 ### Svelte Component Libaries
 * [Attractions UI](https://illright.github.io/attractions/)